StarFi55ure/libnoise/README.md

 libnoise
 ========

-This is a fork of libnoise which includes noiseutils in the building and installing process.
-It also contains FindLibNoise.cmake

-> This is a fork of libnoise which changes the build system from static Makefiles to cmake.

 A portable, open-source, coherent noise-generating library for C++

 libnoise is a portable C++ library that is used to generate coherent noise, a type of smoothly-changing noise.